binaryphile/binaryphile.github.io/_posts/2018-07-26-approach-bash-like-a-developer-part-1-intro.md

 To be fair, you shouldn't implement things in bash where it's unwarranted, such as complicated programs for your day-job, or when someone else needs to maintain it.
-But if it's for your own edification, then, by all means, full steam ahead.
+But if it's for your own edification then, by all means, full steam ahead.

-The point of this series is to teach the mindset which avoids the pitfalls intimated by such ominous warnings in the first place, while enabling you to enjoy the experience of learning the numerous ins and outs of this challenging and rewarding programming environment.
+The point of this series is to teach the mindset which avoids the pitfalls intimated by such ominous warnings in the first place, while enabling you to enjoy the experience of learning the numerous ins and outs of this challenging and, sometimes, rewarding language.
 Haters be damned.

 Now for the good stuff: